WordPress to Shopify Migration

 Step 1.
 Technical consultation with our experts

-The first step in your WordPress to Shopify migration is a personalized technical consultation with our LitExtension experts.
+The first step in your current WordPress website to Shopify migration is a personalized technical consultation with our LitExtension experts.
 This stage matters because it helps us understand how your current WordPress store is built, and it gives you a clear migration plan before any data moves.

 During the consultation, our team reviews your WordPress site structure, store size, and any special setup you are using, such as WooCommerce settings, custom product fields, or extra plugins.
 Then, our experts outline the best migration approach, and they flag possible issues early so you can avoid surprises later.